codmpm/esp-mqtt-doorbell-receiver/README.md

 I've used the `receive-simple` example and got a very clear reception from my doorbell button.
 Also I got the radio code for my particular sender.
 Then it was quite simple to write a basic sketch which sends an mqtt message everytime the doorbell button gets pressed.

 ## Wiring
 This needs the mentioned 433MHz-Receiver Modules and is designed for an ESP8266.
-I my case I've used an ESP-01 as I need only need one GPIO.
+I my case I've used an ESP-01 as I only need one GPIO.

 The receiver should be fitted with a 17cm solid core wire as antenna and _must_ be supplied with 5V as the reception is very poor if you drive it with 3.3V.